Having a bladder and bowel assessment

 During your assessment the specialist nurse will ask you about your problem in order to build up a picture of what may be causing it and what can be done to help.

-You will also be asked for some additional information about your problem.
+You will also be asked for some additional information about your bladder or bowel problem.
 This can be very personal and will involve keeping a record of your bladder and bowel habits.
-Charts are provided to help you store this information and will be sent with your appointment letter.
+Charts are provided to help you record this information and will be sent with your appointment letter.

 You will be asked about:

-• The number of times you have any leakages
+- The number of times you have any leakages and when they occur.

-• How much fluids you drink in a day
+- How much fluids you drink in a day, measuring the volume in millilitres.

-• What foods you eat, to be recorded in a food diary
+- What foods you eat, to be recorded in a food diary The charts you will be provided with:

 In some situations, it may be necessary for you to be examined and/or have specialist tests carried out.
 The specialist nurse will always advise you if this is the case.
 They will also give you all the information you need and answer any questions that you may have before you consent to any of these procedures.